 CPRW’s Brecon & Radnor and Montgomery Branches are increasingly concerned, as are other local environmental NGOs, at the proliferation of intensive poultry units (IPUs) across Powys.
-The rapid development of this industry in the county in recent years is illustrated in the animated map below.
+The rapid development of this industry in the county in recent years (to 2018) is illustrated in the animated map below.
 The date of each annual “snapshot” is shown in the lower right corner.

 Principal Environmental Considerations

 In recognition of the huge potential for pollution and other environmental impacts, the Town and Country Planning (Environmental Impact Assessment) Regulations 2011 places IPUs housing more than 85,000 broilers or 60,000 hens in the same category of development as oil refineries and airports.
 All developments housing over 40,000 birds require an environmental permit from Natural Resources Wales (NRW).
 Unfortunately, impacts are not restricted to the larger developments.

 This year NRW’s 2015 Powys Poultry Pilot Study was published.
 This study highlights the potential for smaller unregulated free range egg units to have a greater environmental impact than larger regulated intensive units, and emphasises the need for very careful assessment of impacts of planning proposals before further planning permissions are given.